-Much as we love our city, there are times in every New Yorker’s life—let’s say pretty much every national holiday—when you’ve just got to get out of town.
+Much as we love NYC, there are times in every New Yorker’s life—let’s say pretty much every national holiday—when you’ve just got to get out of town.
 The good news is that whether you’re seeking adventure or places to relax, these weekend getaway hot spots are so near the city you can just grab your sunblock and get going.
-So crank up our summer songs or road trip songs and hit the road for plenty of things to do outside.
+So crank up our summer songs playlist and hit the road!

 Bear Mountain, NY

 In the time it would take to make it across town during rush hour, adventurers can get to Bear Mountain for an easy escape from city madness.

 Do this: The state park, situated in the mountains rising from the west bank of the Hudson River, which offers a bevy of hiking and biking trails, as well as picnic groves, lake and river fishing access, a swimming pool and a zoo.

 Stay here: Bear Mountain Inn, originally built in 1915, hosted Eleanor Roosevelt, Harry Truman and Dwight Eisenhower back in the day, and has been extensively renovated to include 15 luxury guest rooms, plus a spa and a restaurant.
 Specials run all summer (the typical peak-season rate is $149 per night).
 55 Hessian Dr, Highland Falls, NY (845-786-2731, visitbearmountain.com)

 The summertime gay community in this shore town has actually been active since the 1950s—and over the past few years, the scene’s really heated up.

 Eat here: MOGO Korean Fusion Tacos, a favorite among both visitors and locals.
 Various locations (eatmogo.com)